An ADHD-friendly weight loss system

 • You’re looking for a short-term challenge.

-The Ares Method is built for sustainability, not intensity.
+The Ares Method is built for sustainable ADHD weight loss — not intensity.

 What this is (and isn't)